noahehall/theBookOfNoah/0current/scripting.md

   - when `uid` !==  `euid`
     1. no startup files are read

-## how to use alias and unalias effectively
+## using alias, unalias, and shell functions effectively
+  - shell `functions`
+  - `alias`
+    - a string substituted for a word, when it is used as the first word of a simple cmd
+    - invoke it without args to see the current set of aliases
+    - aliases are expanded when a cmd is read, not executed
+      - thus an alias definition on a line has no effect on any cmds that follow it on the same line
+  - `unalias`
+    - remove a previously set `alias`

+## conditionals
+  - `[[` compound command
+  - `test`
+  - `[`
+  -
 ## using the directry stack effectively
-  - generally you should be using `pushd` and `popd` over `cd` just for the fact that you can easily see all the directories you've visited via `dirs`
+  - generally you should be using `pushd` and `popd` over `cd` just for the fact that you can easily see all the dirbefor ea cmd is executed, its input & output can be redirected
+    - can also be used to open/cectories you've visited via `dirs`

   - related vars
     - `PWD` prints the working directory